fashomixer/gatsby-benz2-netlify-cms/src/pages/index.md

 title: Xodiak Apparel
 image: /img/home-jumbotron.jpg
 heading: Great apparel with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading: Streetwear with a side of astral
 mainpitch:
   title: Why Xodiak
   description: |